theoboldalex/resources_for_sykes_grads/README.md

 ---
 - Fall in love with [RipGrep](https://github.com/BurntSushi/ripgrep)
 ---
-- Create a very basic .vimrc config for when you need to use vim (or go wild with it and join the neovim elites).
+- Create a very basic .vimrc config for when you need to use vim (or go wild with it and become an elitist).
 ```
 set number
 set noswapfile